Skip to main content

 Is an R290 heat pump better than a gas boiler?

-What is the main benefit of R290 in a heat pump?
+What is the advantage of R290 refrigerant?